Faughnan Home | FP

 - footer: horizontal line, disclaimer, contact link

-The views and opinions expressed in this page are strictly those of the page author.
-Pages
+views and opinions expressed in this page are strictly those of the page author.
+Pages are

-are updated on an irregular schedule; suggestions/fixes are welcome but they may take
+updated on an irregular schedule; suggestions/fixes are welcome but they may take weeks to

-repost or quote a page just ask.
-Anyone may freely link to anything on this
+years to be incorporated.
+Anyone may freely link to anything on this site

-site and print any page; no permission is needed for linking, printing, or
+and print any page; no permission is needed for citing, linking, printing, or

 distributing printed copies.